 The Grand Medieval Joust was of course the highlight of the day.
 It was all very exciting.
 There was commentary throughout so if you didn’t understand what you were watching you could by listening.

 To the beat of a medieval drum, the female judges/event overseers entered the arena on horseback.
 The knights were then individually introduced and entered the arena, also on horseback.

 The knights took it in turns to take a very long wooden lance and the aim of the game was to break as much off their lance on the other knight’s armour as possible.

 Some breaks were very dramatic with wood flying everywhere.
 The female judges would then take each lance to be measured.
 They went back and forth many times.

 As mentioned above, although the event was in the outdoor area of the castle it was not free to enter.
-Entrance was charged at the same rate that you would pay on a standard day to walk the wall and see the Magna Carta and Prison.
+The entrance fee was charged at the same rate that you would pay on a standard day to walk the wall and see the Magna Carta and Prison.
 This is the all inclusive adult price of £13.50, £11.00 for a concession, £7.20 for a child and under 5’s are free.
 A family ticket is £34.20 (2 adults and 3 children).
-You were entitled to see the event, walk the walls, see the prison and the magna carta on the event day.
+You were entitled to see the event, walk the walls, see the prison and the Magna Carta on the event day.